 Hot Soapy Water

 This method is effective for cleaning just about any surface.
 Soap is non-polar meaning it can detach harmful items from surfaces.
-Usually bacteria are polar.
-The process of using soap to scrub surfaces, removing it with water means bacteria have nothing to chemically grip on to, therefore being washed down the drain.
+Bacteria are polar.
+The process of using soap to scrub surfaces, removing them with water means bacteria have nothing to chemically grip on to, therefore being washed down the drain.
 Regular washing soap will clean a house entirely and be enough for any general use home.

-The main question here though is, are you killing the bacteria or just spreading them around?
+The main question here is, are you killing the bacteria or just spreading them around?

 Cleaning products and disinfectants